 The PStill version for MS Windows is distributed as installer application.
-You'll need at least a system with a CPU supporting SSE2 extensions and 1 Gbyte or more memory.
-Windows XP, while Vista, Windows 7 (32 and 64 bit), Windows 8 and Windows 10 are supported.
+You need at least Windows XP, while Vista, Windows 7 (32 and 64 bit) and Windows 8 are supported.
+PStill works best the more memory it can get, 1 GB is recommended, >2GB GB is the optimum.

-You start the installation process by double clicking on the installer icon.
-The installation process creates a directory on your hard disk containing all the program helper files and the program executable itself.
-The default location is "c:\program files(x86)\gpstill" but you can change the location of this directory during install.
+You can start the installation process by double clicking on the installer icon.
+The installation process will create a directory on your hard disk containing all the program helper files and the program executable itself.
+You can specify the location of this directory during install.

-As soon as you start the installer by double clicking its icon it will show you the programs licenses agreement.
+As soon as you start the installer by double clicking its icon it will show you the programs licenses agreement, please read it.
 By continuing the installation you accept your consent with the conditions and rules of the agreement.

 PStill can be placed on an USB stick or in a network environment and run from there.
-Just copy the GPStill folder with all content from "c:\program files(x86)\gpstill" to the new location.
-If you received a "license.lic" unlock code file, place it in that folder in the new location.
+Just copy the GPStill folder to the new location.

-Note: When you install a new release of PStill/Win over an old installation, the Installer will replace some files you might have edited, e.g. PStillConfig.inf.
+Note: When you install a new release of PStill/Win over an old installation, the Installer will overwrite the files 'annots.sl' and 'fontsub.table' you might have edited.
 Please backup these files before installation if you have modified them.

-Deinstallation is easy, just open up the 'System'→'Apps'/'Software' preferences of Windows and select "PStill PostScript to PDF converter (remove only)".
+Deinstallation is easy, just open up the 'System'->'Software' preferences of Windows and select "PStill PostScript to PDF converter (remove only)".